 There are major differences in body anatomy between males and females that require consideration.
 As more women are participating in sports, a number of these anatomic differences are being identified, often because men and women athletes sustain different types of injuries.
 In females, the hamstrings (muscles behind the leg) are not as strong as in males.
 Women also have a wider hip-to-knee ratio than men.
 A woman's legs are relatively longer and her torso shorter than a man of comparable size.
 She has a lower center of gravity, less muscle mass, less dense bones, and higher percentage of body fat.

 Anatomic differences between men and women go well beyond the reproductive and skeletal systems.
 For example, they involve the brain and organs such as the heart.
 In fact, heart disease is the leading cause of death among women in the United States.
 It is now described as an "equal opportunity killer."
-Nine million American women suffer from heart disease.
-One in ten women between 45 to 64 years of age has some form of heart disease as does one in three women over age 65.
+Over one in three adult women in the US has some form of cardiovascular disease.

 Women tend to suffer their first heart attack 10 years later than men.
 For reasons that remain unclear (and require more research), the likelihood for a younger woman to die from a heart attack is significantly greater than that of a man.
 Moreover, the symptoms of an impending heart attack may be somewhat different in a woman than in a man.
 A woman may more often ignore the symptoms and fail to seek medical attention.
 Every woman needs to develop her own healthy heart program.